zio/zio/docs/datatypes/stm/index.md

 - **[TQueue](tqueue.md)** - A `TQueue` is a mutable queue that can participate in transactions.
 - **[TReentrantLock](treentrantlock.md)** - A `TReentrantLock` is a reentrant read / write lock that can be composed.
 - **[TSemaphore](tsemaphore.md)** - A `TSemaphore` is a semaphore that can participate in transactions.

+Since STM places a great emphasis on compositionality, we can build upon these data structures and define our very own concurrent data structures.
+For example, we can build a transactional priority queue using `TRef`, `TMap` and `TQueue`.

 ## Advantage of Using STM